Rajwrita/Regression/README.md

 It can thus be considered as a special case of linear regression where the target variable is categorical in nature.
 Linear regression has a considerable effect on outliers.
 To avoid this problem, log-odds function or logit function is used.
 It uses a log of odds as the dependent variable.
 Logistic Regression predicts the probability of occurrence of a binary event utilizing a logit function.

-As a small working example of Logistic Regression I have also worked on detecting malignancy of Breast Cancer based on the dataset of  [UCL Wisconsin](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)).
+As a small working example of Logistic Regression I have also worked on detecting malignancy of Breast Cancer based on the dataset of  [UCI Wisconsin](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)).
 <br>
 Link to my [Medium Blog](https://medium.com/@rajwritanath/logistic-regression-the-the-e8ed646e6a29) on "Logistic Regression".